AxisCommunications/opc-ua-gaugereader-acap/README.md

 purpose is above all to serve as an example and boilerplate rather than being ready for production.*

+## Example Use Cases

+> The following examples assume that you have a [SCADA](https://en.wikipedia.org/wiki/SCADA) (Supervisory Control And Data Acquisition) system or a [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) (Programmable Logic Controller) system with OPC UA as the communication protocol and you want to take advantage of the Axis device capabilities to enrich or complement your operations.

+Analogue gauges are common in the industry, and it is often impossible to add digital sensors due to regulations or warranty restrictions.
+However, having a human operator monitor these gauges (which is what is done today) is inconvenient and error-prone.
+Instead, we can use an IP camera with very basic video analysis to automatically capture the digital reading and feed it into the industrial system.
+Automating the capture of digital values from analog gauges opens up a multitude of possibilities.

+For example:

+- shutdown or start a PLC process if a gauge reading exceeds or falls below a specified threshold
+- generate alarms when the gauge reading goes outside a predefined range
+- display real-time gauge values within the SCADA server's operational interface
+- maintain historical logs of gauge values to track changes over time

+> [!WARNING]
+> Please note that any analytic process can never be 100% accurate and the system designer has to account for this.

 ## Build

 The build process uses the